ericpan64/ericpan64.github.io/app/static/writing/essays/2025-8_FancyRugDilemma.md

 # The Fancy Rug Dilemma

 > This essay explores what I'll call the "Fancy Rug Effect" - how as means improve, abstract concepts gain value over practical ones.
 It also examines the corresponding dilemma: developing skills in the abstract increases the temptation to avoid practical problems.
-While not entirely new [[1]](#footnotes), hopefully this interpretation makes it more personal and, ironically, less fancy.
+While not entirely new [[1]](#footnotes), hopefully this interpretation makes it more personal and possibly less ...fancy.

 (Suggested reading music below)
 <iframe width="100%" height="100" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/705750517&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>